Nellaker-group/PyTorchUnet/README.md

 folder/val/endox/mask_image.png
 ```
 The names of the datasets in the "train/" and "val/" folders MUST correpsond to the name in the zoomFile.
+Currently this only works for tiles that are **1024x1024 pixels in size.**

 Example run:
 ```